PaddlePaddle/PaddleSpeech/README.md

 --output_path data/librispeech/mean_std.npz
 ```

-It will compute the mean and standard deviation of power spectrum feature with 2000 random sampled audio clips listed in `data/librispeech/manifest.train` and save the results to `data/librispeech/mean_std.npz` for further usage.
+It will compute the mean and standard deviatio of power spectrum feature with 2000 random sampled audio clips listed in `data/librispeech/manifest.train` and save the results to `data/librispeech/mean_std.npz` for further usage.

 ### Build Vocabulary